techno-tim/techno-tim.github.io/_posts/2023-09-14-45homelab-hl15-creator-summit.md

 ## Info

-If you're looking for details on the creator summit, you can read all about it [in a previous post](/posts/45drives-creator-summit-day-1)!
+If you're looking for details on the Creator Summit, you can read all about it [in a previous post](/posts/45drives-creator-summit-day-1)!

 Thank you so much to [45Drives](https://www.45drives.com/) for paying for this trip to the Creator Summit!